 A diminutive Italian midfielder whose preternatural passing and tenacious spirit defined Paris Saint-Germain's midfield for over a decade.

-Born in Pescara, Marco Verratti's football journey began not with a giant, but with his local club.
-His technical brilliance was evident early, and a single season in Serie B was enough to convince Paris Saint-Germain to bring him to the French capital in 2012.
-There, amidst a constellation of global stars, the small-statured Italian became the team's indispensable heartbeat.
-Verratti was not a flashy goal-scorer but a conductor, controlling the tempo of games with a rare combination of gritty ball-winning and exquisite, defense-splitting passes.
-His vision and composure under pressure were central to PSG's domestic dominance, and he formed one of Europe's most formidable midfield partnerships.
-While major international tournament glory with Italy remained elusive, his club career cemented his status as one of the most complete and intelligent midfielders of his generation.
+Marco Verratti controlled the tempo of games for Paris Saint-Germain with gritty ball-winning and defense-splitting passes.
+Born in Pescara, his technical brilliance emerged at his local club.
+A single Serie B season convinced PSG to bring him to Paris in 2012.
+Amid global stars, the small-statured Italian became the team's indispensable heartbeat.
+He was no flashy goal-scorer but a conductor, forming one of Europe's most formidable midfield partnerships.
+Major international tournament glory with Italy remained elusive.
+His club career established him as one of the most complete and intelligent midfielders of his generation.

 1981–1996